oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

 ### About Approximate Similarity Search

-In the previous Lab, Exact Search, we performed exact similarity searches which examined each vector in the table.
+In the previous Lab, Exhaustive Search, we performed exhaustive similarity searches which examined each vector in the table.
 This can be resource intensive since examining vector distances are computationally expensive and don't scale well for very large vector datasets.
 This is where approximate similarity searches have an advantage.
 Creating vector indexes enables the ability to use approximate similarity search.
 Instead of checking every possible match, an approximate similarity search uses a class of algorithms referred to as _Approximate Nearest Neighbor_.
 Using vector indexes helps reduce the number of distance calculations, making searches faster and more efficient with only a slight penalty in accuracy.

 There are currently three types of vector indexes available in AI Vector Search: